3scale/3scale-operator/doc/openapi-user-guide.md

 No 3scale ActiveDoc is created.

+### 3scale Application Plans

+Custom application plans can be added to the product using [OAS 3scale extensions](openapi-3scale-extensions.md#root-level-3scale-extension).

 ### 3scale Product Policy Chain

 3scale policy chain will be the default one created by 3scale.
+This can be overridden with a custom policy chain using [OAS 3scale extensions](openapi-3scale-extensions.md#root-level-3scale-extension).

 ### 3scale Deployment Mode